 For a portable set your kids can use again and again, check out this scavenger hunt kit with 160 cards with items kids can search for inside and outside.

 Embrace this opportunity to incorporate some science lessons through the exploration of your garden.
 Teach your kids about the science of nature and how organisms like bugs and flowers are living all around us.
 Research Parent has some great suggestions on how your kids can make a bug house out of a coffee can.
-Go deeper with a botany lesson by dissecting a flower as seen by Sugar Spice and Glitter.
-Before you plant any of your seeds, consider using a magnifying glass to study the variety of seeds and discuss differences and similarities between the seeds.
+Go deeper with a botany lesson by dissecting a flower with these instructions by Sugar Spice and Glitter.
+Before you plant any of your seeds, consider using a magnifying glass to study the variety of seeds and discuss differences and similarities between them.
 Fantastic Fun and Learning has some engaging suggestions on how to explore the different seeds you will be planting.
 When it comes to science and your garden, the possibilities are endless!

 There is no shortage of books celebrating springtime and gardening.
 To narrow down the list, here are a few favorites depending on the age of your child.